 Q4.
 How much should a small animal ultrasound system cost?

 Budget is always something that is considered when purchasing any capital equipment.
 Black and white ultrasound systems can range from as little as $7,000 up to $14,000.
 Ultrasound scanners with optional softwares like Colour Doppler generally range from $14,000 right up to $100,000 or more.
 So when considering purchase of a scanner, you may want to decide whether or not you really need Colour Doppler…

 Generally, the more you invest, the better the image quality you can achieve.
 The better the image quality, the easier it is to interpret the image.
 But don’t be fooled only by price – as we all know, technology is fast moving which makes last year’s technology breakthrough affordable for today’s general practice.

 Q5.
 Which company should I choose when buying my ultrasound system?

 Things to consider here are the benefits that are provided to a customer as a whole package.

-- Support – A company with in house service that can also provide break down loan systems if and when required to minimise any down time.
+- Support – Find a company with in-house service.
+See if they will provide loan systems if and when required to minimize any downtime.

-- Wide range of products – We feel it is important to seek partners that offer a range of ultrasound systems to find one that specifically suits your needs.
+- Wide range of products – We feel it is important to seek partners that offer a range of ultrasound systems so that you can find the one that specifically suits your needs.

-- Training – It is important to seek partners that have the equipment knowledge and offer the clinical training so you can gain the skills necessary in order to get the best out of your investment.
+- Training – It is important to seek partners that offer clinical training & resources so you can gain the skills necessary to get the best out of your investment.